-Enjoy your dish with this quick and tasty two-minute miso dressing!
+Enjoy your dish with this easy and tasty miso dressing ready in two minutes!
 With its creamy texture, it's the perfect companion for any salad!

 - This recipe is for you if: